MastodonC/witan.docs/GUIDE.md

 #### Inputs
 ![Projection - Inputs](imgs/projection00.png)
-The Inputs page displays a list of Input *Categories*, which is defined by the Model to describe a particular item of Input Data that the Model needs in order to run.
+The Inputs page displays a list of Input *Categories*, which are defined by the Model to describe a particular item of Data that the Model needs in order to run.
+Beneath the category description, the name of the currently configured Data item is displayed.
 Sometimes 'default' Data will be selected and other times, as in the image, the Model requires Data to be specified in order to run.

 Clicking on the blue button will display the Data selection form for that category.